 If any of the agenda items covers the appointment of directors, any shareholder (even if holding only one share) may nominate its own candidate by way of a motion, which may be presented either before or during the shareholders' meeting.
-It should be noted that the board normally does not have to include the motions made by shareholders prior to the shareholders' meeting in the invitation to the shareholders' meeting.
+The board normally does not have to include the motions made by shareholders prior to the shareholders' meeting in the invitation to the shareholders' meeting.

 If none of the agenda items covers the appointment of directors (which will primarily be the case for non-listed companies, in which the term of office of board members may exceed one year), a shareholder may not nominate a director by way of a motion.
-It may, however, request an amendment of the agenda to include the appointment of its candidate as a director, if the requirements for such a request are fulfilled (see question 7), it will have to be included by the board in the invitation to the shareholders' meeting.
+He or she may, however, request an amendment of the agenda to include the appointment of his or her candidate as a director; if the requirements for such a request are fulfilled, he or she will have to be included by the board in the invitation to the shareholders' meeting.

-39 Shareholder engagement
+Shareholder engagement